{{ summaryHeading }}

 How to Use This Tool:

-6. Open Advanced for custom instructions, A4 paper, compact layout, name/date line, or duplicate matching that respects capitalization.
+6. Open Advanced for custom instructions, A4 paper, compact layout, a name/date line, or duplicate matching that respects capitalization.

 Interpreting Results:

-Result cue Meaning What to verify
+Result cue Meaning What to check

 Technical Details: